PyBeginner1/PyBeginner1/README.md

 - 👋 Hi, I’m @PyBeginner1
 - 👀 I’m interested in learning Python
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learning Python
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/shashvath-n-437474207/

 <!---
 PyBeginner1/PyBeginner1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.